 Tests, Drills and Exercises.

-Note: The licensee’s biennial exercise is reviewed during the evaluation of exercises and drills in nspection rocedure 88051; therefore, those exercises should not be the focus in this procedure.
+Note: The licensee’s biennial exercise is reviewed during the evaluation of exercises and drills in Inspection Procedure 88051, “Evaluation of Exercises and Drills”; therefore, those exercises should not be the focus in this procedure.
 The inspector should focus on reviewing the non-NRC evaluated drills and exercises conducted by the licensee on a defined frequency for training purposes as outlined in the emergency plan and procedures.
 Deficiencies identified during exercise critiques must be corrected.

 Determine whether a program is in place to ensure the exercise objectives and scenario details are kept confidential from participants.
-An effective drill and exercise program three critical elements:
+An effective drill and exercise program require three critical elements:

 A credible, technically correct, and challenging scenario to test key elements of the emergency plan, procedures, equipment, and the onsite and offsite response organizations;